DemonDaddy22/all-about-reactJS/CONTRIBUTING.md

-## Read this before making any contributions to this project.
+## Read this before making any contributions to this project
 ---
 <br>